What does hosting a workshop involve?

 What are the indoor site requirements?

 Classroom activities for all programs require a room large enough to comfortably accommodate around 20 participants.
-A TV/DVD player and overhead projector are also needed.
+A TV/DVD player or laptop computer and projector are also needed.

 What kind of outdoor area do I need?